Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation

-The average intentional idleness remains fairly low in all configurations so we shall focus on the analysis of unintentional idleness.
-First, the hiring productivity $a_s$ has little effect on the long-run idleness rates when the learning rate $\gamma_a$ is non-null.
-Second, more forgetting $\theta_a$ entails less idleness.
-And third, to a lesser extent, a higher learning rate seems to induce more idleness.
-Besides, a common pattern is the synchronicity of the increase in unintentional idleness and the process stabilization, i.e., an effective production process is typically marked by more idleness in the long-run.
+The average intentional idleness remains fairly low in all configurations so we focus on unintentional idleness.
+First, the hiring productivity $a_s$ has little effect on long-term idleness rates when the learning rate $\gamma_a$ is non-null.
+Second, stronger forgetting $\theta_a$ entails less idleness as it impedes the productivity dynamics of workers.
+Finally, a higher learning-and-forgetting rate seems to induce slightly more idleness.